neutrinoxtronic/csharp-cpp-projects/README.md

 ## C# Project - Floorplan Cost Calculator

 A commandline c# calculator that calculates area of a floorplan and returns its cost.
-Application currently supports 3 pre-defined floorplans but can be generalised by:
+Application currently supports 3 pre-defined floorplans but can be expanded further.
+See project specific README for details.

 ## C# Project - Creature Constructor